-From 2018 (data for 2018 onwards), as a data source is used statement Information about guarantees provided, defined in Annex No. 2 to Decree No. 272/2017 Coll., on implementation of certain provisions of the law on the selected data collection for monitoring and management of public finances (Act No. 25/2017 Coll., as amended by Act No. 183/2017 Coll.).
-According to this Act report data state funds, local self-governing units and public hospitals with legal form Inc. and Ltd. For 2014 - 2017 main data source were public accounts for institutions reporting according to Decree No. 410/2009 Coll. (as amended).
-Data were reported in annex No. 5, the statement K - Auxiliary information to guarantees provided.
+From 2018 (data for 2018 onwards), as a data source is used statement Information on guarantees provided, defined in Annex No. 2 to Decree No. 272/2017 Coll., on implementation of certain provisions of the law on the selected data collection for monitoring and management of public finances (Act No. 25/2017 Coll., as amended).
+According to this Act report data state funds, local self-governing units and public hospitals with legal form Inc., Ltd. and CIC.
+For 2014 - 2017 main data source were public accounts for institutions reporting according to Decree No. 410/2009 Coll. as amended (abolished by Decree No. 273/2017 Coll.).
+Data were reported in annex No. 5, the statement K - Auxiliary information on guarantees provided.
 Data had been obtained by individual surveys until 2013.
-For other units and for standardized guarantees the data are obtained from statistical surveys.
+For other units and for standardised guarantees the data are obtained from statistical surveys.